Neil Gibson (footballer, born 1979): Management career

 After a short spell as a coach with Connah's Quay Nomads, he returned to Prestatyn Town as manager in October 2018.
 After leading the club to the Cymru North championship title in the 2019–20 season he left the club in October 2020, unhappy with the direction of the club under the new owner Jamie Welsh.

 In December 2020 he was appointed manager of Flint Town United.
 He departed from the club in June 2022.

-In August 2022, he returned back to Connah's Quay Nomads as the club's first team manager prior to the start of the 2022-23 Cymru Premier season.
+In August 2022, he returned to Connah's Quay Nomads as the club's first team manager prior to the start of the 2022-23 Cymru Premier season.

+On 13 August 2024, Gibson parted company with the club.

+On 27 January 2025, Gibson was appointed manager of National League side Wealdstone.
+On 26 May 2025, he departed the club by mutual consent due to the difficulties in commuting from Wales.

+On 23 October 2025, Gibson was appointed interim manager of Altrincham FC following the dismissal of Phil Parkinson.